decuser/decuser_python_playground/README.md

 # News
 ## 20191212.1302 dircmp.py version 0.5.0 ready with recursion, support for hidden files, and crude tests

-# First up - dircmp.py, a utility to compare two directories
+# First up - dircmp.py, a *nix utility to compare two directories
 This utility doesn't recurse subdirectories, but what it does do is:

 * Calculate sha1 checksums for all non-hidden files in a src and dst directory